Choosing the right bank can be tricky, especially if you aren’t quite sure what to look for.

 - Here’s more on what to know about CDs.

-- Your best bet is a credit union, as Consumer Reports says credit unions most often offer the lowest rates.
+- Your best bet is a credit union — they typically offer the lowest rates.

 - What you want to avoid is high fees and banks that just try to sell you their own investment services.

-- See Clark’s advice on choosing the best investment firm for your needs.
+- Check out our guide on the best investment firms for your money

 How to switch to a new bank

-Switching banks can get tricky depending on how many accounts, cards, automatic payments and other things you have set up.
-Here are a few steps to take to make the process as easy as possible.
+Switching banks can be a breeze or could get a little tricky depending on how many accounts, cards, automatic payments and other things you may have set up through your current accounts.
+Here are a the steps to take to make the process as easy as possible.

 1. Open a new checking account

 If you’re switching your primary banking services to a new bank, credit union or online bank, first open a checking account to start the process of moving things over.
-Most banks will allow you to do this online, and if not, then it’s a pretty quick process in person at your local branch.
-Opening the new account may require an initial deposit of $50 or less.
+Most banks will allow you to do this online.
+Opening the new account may require an minimum initial deposit, but just make sure there’s no annual fee on the checking account.

 2. Switch your paycheck direct deposit